JudahFree/JudahFree/README.md

 - 👋 Hi, I’m @JudahFree
 - 👀 I’m interested in Coding and making apps
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, Java, Ruby
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me judahjfree@gmail.com